OsEsparza04/100-days-of-Code/log.md

  Today´s progress: I´ve finished a tribute page at CodePen.com @!_!@

  Thoughts: I was feeling axious about not getting enought time to finish this littel project.
 Many things to do.

  Setbacks: working with images.
 I need to practice more of this.

+Day 4  01/07/2018

+  Today´s progress: I started working on my porftolio project and at the same time figuring out how to apply bootstrap, html and Css together @!_!@

+ Thoughts: I do not know how to start a portfolio page.
+I do not have any idea of how to begin...I had an idea but It think that will take a lot of time an I little bit more knowledge on JQuery.

+ Setbacks: Time...since it is sunday, I have to get up early to go to work.